luc-github/esp3d.io/src/content/esp3d/v3.x/hardware/system_boards/main_boards/anycubic_trigorilla/_index.md

 +++
 To connect the ESP12e to the UART0.
 (Credits:[197-murdock](https://www.lesimprimantes3d.fr/forum/profile/197-murdock/)).
 (Green = RX, Blue = TX)
-5V (buck to 3.3v if directly connect to ESP - most development ESP boards already have this voltage limited built-in - but check!) and GND can be taken from the AUX3 exposed connector.
+GND can be taken from the AUX3 exposed connector.
-UART0 is normally used by USB port so don't use both together - so this hack piggybacks on that same port at UART level.

 ![step1](board.jpg?width=300px)